-Financial assistance is available from a number of sources to help Aboriginal students.
-Apart from Open Entrance Commonwealth University Scholarships, there is also a Commonwealth Aboriginal Study Grant Scheme.
-Furthermore, the University may assist Aboriginal students with some essential living expenses or the waiving of course fees in exceptional circumstances.
+help Aboriginal students.
+Apart from the Australian Government's Tertiary Allowances Scheme, there is also a Commonwealth Aboriginal Study Grant Scheme.
+Furthermore, the University may assist Aboriginal students with some essential living expenses in exceptional circumstances.

-All enquiries relating to this scheme should be directed to The Deputy Registrar (Student Services).
+All enquiries relating to this scheme should be directed to the Deputy Registrar (Student Services).